elodieiam/C-Piscine/README.md

 ## Objectives 🎯
 1. Establish a strong grasp of C programming fundamentals
 2. Develop skills in advanced C concepts and practices
-3. Create efficient, well-structured, and robust C applications
+3. Create efficient, well-structured, and robust C programs